mpusz/Condor2Nav/README.txt

 suite user's needs.
 In that case [OPTIONAL] points may be useful.

 Open condor2nav.ini file and change the following:
-1. Set [Condor] "Path" value to the main Condor directory.
-2. [OPTIONAL] Change the name of Condor default task file you will use for the translation (Condor task file name can also be provided for each translation from the Command Line Interface - see "condor2nav.exe –h" for more info).
+1. [OPTIONAL] Change the name of Condor default task file you will use for the translation (Condor task file name can also be provided for each translation from the Command Line Interface - see "condor2nav.exe –h" for more info).
-3. [OPTIONAL] Condor2Nav is configured to use ActiveSync connection by default.
+2. [OPTIONAL] Condor2Nav is configured to use ActiveSync connection by default.
 In case of other translation target (local directory, connected flash card) change the application output path ([Condor2Nav] "OutputPath").
-4. [OPTIONAL] In [Condor2Nav] chapter setup which data should be translated.
+3. [OPTIONAL] In [Condor2Nav] chapter setup which data should be translated.
-5. [OPTIONAL] In case of XCSoar translation and if proposed Condor2Nav data path on the target device doesn't suite your needs change [XCSoar] "Condor2NavDataSubDir".
+4. [OPTIONAL] In case of XCSoar translation and if proposed Condor2Nav data path on the target device doesn't suite your needs change [XCSoar] "Condor2NavDataSubDir".